Preston Cenotaph: 2012 restoration

-On 23 November 2013 it became the focal point of a projection event designed by international artist Andy McKeown.
-Funded by Arts Council England, the work drew from the collections of the Harris Museum and the Lancashire Infantry Museum.
-Highlighting some of the stories and faces of the men who lost their lives in World War I, the work projected all the names on the roll of honour directly onto the Cenotaph.
+On 23 November 2013 the cenotaph was the focus of an event by the artist Andy McKeown.
+Funded by Arts Council England, the event used material from the collections of the Harris Museum and the Lancashire Infantry Museum to highlight the lives of some of Preston's war dead.
+Every name from the roll of honour was projected onto the cenotaph.